pandaproject/panda/docs/faq.rst

 How much does hosting on Amazon EC2 cost?
 -----------------------------------------

-It depends on how powerful of a server you need, but for an EC2 "small", storage and bandwidth it will cost you $70-100 a month.
-(If you prepay for a year or more, you may save up to 75%.
-Be sure to choose "high-utilization.")
-This "small" size is our default and probably enough for many small-to-medium size organizations.
+It depends on how powerful of a server you need, but for an EC2 "small", storage and bandwidth it will cost you $45 a month ($540 a year).
+However, if you prepay for a year or more using a "high-utilization reserve instance.", this cost comes down under to $300 a year.
+The "small" size is our default and probably enough for many small-to-medium size organizations.
+See Amazon's `EC2 pricing page <http://aws.amazon.com/ec2/pricing/>` for more details.

-Very small organizations can also try running PANDA on an EC2 "micro", at a cost of $15-30 per month, but this is infrequently tested and not likely to perform well for more than a handful of users.
+Very small organizations can also try running PANDA on an EC2 "micro", at a cost of approximately $15 per month ($!80 per year month-to-month, or $120 a year for a prepayed reserved instance), however, this is infrequently tested and not likely to perform well for more than a handful of users.

 Does hosting on Amazon EC2 open up security issues?
 ---------------------------------------------------